-This section explains the meanings of the various illumination patterns of the TReX Jr's LEDs.
-The TReX Jr has eight colored LEDs as shown below:
+This section explains the meanings of the various illumination patterns of the TReX's LEDs.
+The TReX has eight colored LEDs as shown below:

-TReX Jr LEDs

-• Power LED (1): The blue power LED is located on the right side of the board.
-When it is brightly illuminated, the TReX Jr is receiving power and is running.
-Note that the power LED can occasionally glow dimly when the TReX Jr is unpowered if it is connected serially to a powered device.

-• Motor LEDs (5): Motors 1 and 2 each have two indicator LEDs-one red, one green-tied directly to the motor outputs.
-These LEDs are located along the lower edge of the board flanking the motor/power connection block.
+- TReX LEDs - Power LED (1): The blue power LED is located on the top board.
+When it is brightly illuminated, the TReX is receiving power and is running.
+Note that the power LED can occasionally glow dimly when the TReX is unpowered if it is connected serially to a powered device. - Motor LEDs (5): Motors 1 and 2 each have two indicator LEDs-one red, one green-tied directly to the motor outputs.
+These LEDs are located on the bottom (motor-driver) board and can be viewed through holes in the top board.
 For a given motor, the color of the illuminated LED indicates its direction and the intensity indicates its speed.
 Our convention is to consider the direction indicated by the green LED "forward" and the direction indicated by the red LED "reverse".
-The auxiliary motor output is directly tied to the yellow LED on the right side of the board near the auxiliary motor port; the intensity of this LED indicates the auxiliary motor speed.

-• Status LEDs (2): The TReX Jr has two status LEDs-one red and one green-located near the middle of the board.
+The auxiliary motor output is directly tied to the yellow LED on the lower edge of the top (control) board near the auxiliary motor port; the intensity of this LED indicates the auxiliary motor speed. - Status LEDs (2): The TReX has two status LEDs-one red and one green-located on the left side of the top board.
 These LEDs are used to communicate a great deal of information to the user.
-The illumination patterns mean different things depending on the TReX Jr's state.

-On TReX Jr Startup:

-• Status LEDs flash rapidly five times: When the TReX Jr starts up, it signals which channels it has learned by flashing its status LEDs five times.
+The illumination patterns mean different things depending on the TReX's state. - On TReX Startup: - Status LEDs flash rapidly five times: When the TReX starts up, it signals which channels it has learned by flashing its status LEDs five times.
 A green flash indicates the corresponding channel has been learned; a red flash indicates the corresponding channel has not been learned.
 For example, a flash sequence of "red, red, green, red, green" means only channels 3 and 5 have been learned.
-If the TReX Jr is in analog mode, it signals which analog channels have been learned; if it is in RC mode, it signals which RC channels have been learned; if it is in serial mode, the learned-channel signals are for the mode selected by the "channel input source" parameter (this parameter's default value is RC mode).

-• Red and green LEDs blink in unison around once per second: The TReX Jr is waiting to see if it should enter learning mode.
-This happens when the TReX Jr is in RC or analog mode, the mix jumper is in place, and the serial out (SO) pin is grounded.
-This last condition can arise if the TReX Jr is connected serially to an unpowered microcontroller.
-Ungrounding the SO pin will cause the TReX Jr to startup as normal; removing the mix jumper will put the TReX Jr into learning-mode, at which point it will either start trying to learn the channels or will wait for a valid signal on the input lines.
+If the TReX is in analog mode, it signals which analog channels have been learned; if it is in RC mode, it signals which RC channels have been learned; if it is in serial mode, the learned-channel signals are for the mode selected by the "channel input source" parameter (this parameter's default value is RC mode). - Red and green LEDs blink in unison around once per second: The TReX is waiting to see if it should enter learning mode.
+This happens when the TReX is in RC or analog mode, the mix jumper is in place, and the serial out (SO) pin is grounded.
+This last condition can arise if the TReX is connected serially to an unpowered microcontroller.
+Ungrounding the SO pin will cause the TReX to startup as normal; removing the mix jumper will put the TReX into learning-mode, at which point it will either start trying to learn the channels or will wait for a valid signal on the input lines.
 If it waits, it will flash the red and green LEDs in unison four times faster while waiting.